axone-protocol/docs/docs/whitepaper/introduction.md

 ### Why is data sharing not the norm then?

-Today's problem is that individuals and companies are incentivized to build gated data lakes, to keep their users captive and to restrict access to data and information, mosty because of:
+Today's problem is that individuals and companies are incentivized to build gated data lakes, to keep their users captive and to restrict access to data and information, mostly because of:

 - Risk (lack of trust between participants, the fear of loss of competitive advantage)
 - Complexity (interoperability & governance issues)